Search

 Philo Ridge is a small family owned winery specializing in fruit grown sustainably in Mendocino County.
 They feature small lots of Pinot Noir, Gewurztraminer and Pinot Gris.

-Powicana Farms is a small family farm growing grapes and crafting natural wines from their own biodynamic vineyard in Mendocino County.
+Powicana Farms is a small family farm growing grapes and crafting natural wines from their own vineyards in Mendocino County.

 Ravano Vineyards is 5 acres at 3750 County Road 110 in Hopland.